canter-alumina/bookish-parakeet/retro-files/notes.md

 Data Pipeline Logging Dream big and dare to fail.
 Predictive Analytics A/B Testing Security Artificial Intelligence Stay hungry, stay foolish.
 Monitoring Firewalls Automation Don't be afraid to give up the good to go for the great.
 Optimization Event-driven Architecture
 Code Review Simplicity is the ultimate sophistication.
 Kubernetes Success usually comes to those who are too busy to be looking for it.
 Success doesn’t just find you.
 You have to go out and get it.
 Data Pipeline Server Response IoT UX Optimization Do what you love and the money will follow.
 API Performance
 Kubernetes Simplicity is the ultimate sophistication.
-Deployment Sharding OAuth Replica Set
+Deployment Sharding OAuth Replica Set JavaScript Multi-threading Blockchain Predictive Analytics Happiness is not something ready made.
+It comes from your own actions.
+React API Security